Who Is Brad Pitt Dating? Rumors Claim He’s Hit It Off With Actress Ruth Negga On The Set Of ‘Ad Astra’

 While the 53-year-old actor has not yet confirmed the news of any new relationship, a new report claims that the newly single father of six has hit it off with Ruth Negga after he allegedly handpicked the Irish actress for a role in his upcoming sci-fi movie, Ad Astra.

-On September 7, Radar Online revealed that Pitt and Negga have allegedly formed a close friendship that is said to be getting stronger and stronger every day.
+On September 7, Radar Online revealed that Pitt and Negga have allegedly formed a close friendship that is said to be getting stronger and stronger by the day.

 “Brad adores Ruth, whom he got to know through her partner,” English actor Dominic Cooper, “and he bonded with her straight off the bat,” an insider told the outlet.